What type of motivation does your child have | What motivates your child and what does not | How to use extrinsic

-If your child is not intrinsically motivated or if their intrinsic motivation is not enough, we then have to work with their extrinsic motivation.
+If your child is not intrinsically motivated enough, we have to work with their extrinsic motivation.

 There are four types of extrinsic motivation.
 They lie on a spectrum of autonomy, from the least autonomous (externally regulated) to the most autonomous (integrated).

 When people have fully identified and assimilated a cause to themselves, they develop integrated motivation.

 That means a person has examined the cause and found it to agree with their own values and needs, i.e. they have internalized a cause and generated self-motivation.
 They then become self-determined and behave autonomously, producing better results.

 Because integrated motivation has many similar qualities as intrinsic motivation, helping children internalize a behavior so that they become integrated is extremely important.

 1. Stop trying to motivate (the traditional way)

 Your attempts to motivate your child are most likely doing the exact opposite — demotivating your child.

 If someone doesn’t enjoy an activity, no amount of pushing, bribing, or threatening can make them start to like it.
 It will only create a power struggle.

 So the traditional ways to deal with a child’s lack of motivation — rewarding, praising, nagging, scolding and punishing — is counterproductive.

 2. Help them enjoy instead of controlling